-This measures group contains one or more inverse measures.
+- This measures group contains one or more inverse measures.
 An inverse measure is a measure that represents a poor clinical quality action as meeting performance for the measure.
 For these measures, a lower performance rate indicates a higher quality of clinical care.
-Composite codes for measures groups that contain inverse measures are only utilized when the appropriate quality clinical care is given.

-The composite code for this measures group may be reported when codes in the summary table below are applicable for reporting of each measure within the measures group.
+Composite codes for measures groups that contain inverse measures are only utilized when the appropriate quality clinical care is given. - The composite code for this measures group may be reported when codes in the summary table below are applicable for reporting of each measure within the measures group.

-Measure #191 #192 #303 #304 QDC options for acceptable use of the composite QDC 4175F G8628 G0913 G0916
+Measure #130 #191 #192 #226 #303 #304 #388 #389 QDC options for acceptable use of the composite QDC G8427 4175F G8628 4004F or 1036F G0913 G0916 G9390 G9391

 - To report satisfactorily the Cataracts Measures Group it requires all applicable measures for each patient within the eligible professional's patient sample to be reported each time a cataract surgery is performed during the reporting period. - Measures groups containing a measure with a 0% performance rate will not be counted as satisfactorily reporting the measures group.
 The recommended clinical quality action must be performed on at least one patient for each measure within the measures group reported by the eligible professional.
 Performance exclusion quality-data codes are not counted in the performance denominator.
 If the eligible professional submits all performance exclusion quality-data codes, the performance rate would be 0/0 and would be considered satisfactorily reporting.
 If a measure within a measures group is not applicable to a patient, the patient would not be counted in the performance denominator for that measure (e.g., Preventive Care Measures Group Measure #39: Screening or Therapy for Osteoporosis for Women Aged 65 Years and Older would not be applicable to male patients according to the patient sample criteria).
 If the measure is not applicable for all patients within the sample, the performance rate would be 0/0 and would be considered satisfactorily reporting.
-When a lower rate indicates better performance, such as Measure #192, a 0% performance rate will be counted as satisfactorily reporting (100% performance rate would not be considered satisfactorily reporting). - NOTE: The detailed instructions in this specification apply exclusively to the reporting and analysis of the included measures under the measures groups option.
+When a lower rate indicates better performance, such as Measure #192, a 0% performance rate will be counted as satisfactorily reporting (100% performance rate would not be considered satisfactorily reporting). - NOTE: The detailed instructions in this specification apply exclusively to the reporting and analysis of the included measures under the measures group option.